microsoft/tensorwatch/README.md

 pip install tensorwatch
 ```

 TensorWatch supports Python 3.x and is tested with PyTorch 0.4-1.x.
 Most features should also work with TensorFlow eager tensors.
+TensorWatch uses graphviz to create network diagrams and depending on your platform sometime you might need to manually [install](https://graphviz.gitlab.io/download/) it.

 ## How to Use It